-For every guest that books with us, we take $100-$150 and put it into The Bear Called Apple Fund, named after our best-known grizzly bear who was shot by a trophy hunter in 2015.
+For every guest that books with us, we take $100 ($150 for guests who book in the autumn) and put it into The Bear Called Apple Fund, named after our best-known grizzly bear who was shot by a trophy hunter in 2015.
 We also solicit direct donations from guests and well-wishers.

 We spend part of the money we raise directly on bear science.
-In 2016 Grizzly Bear Ranch began a joint project with the Brown Bear Research Network to monitor and study grizzly bears using our watershed.
+In 2016-2017 Grizzly Bear Ranch conducted a joint project with the Brown Bear Research Network to monitor and study grizzly bears using our watershed.

-We spend about 20 per cent on mitigating human bear conflict within the area that we live.
+We spend some of the fund on mitigating human bear conflict within the area that we live.

 Some of that money is spent buying bear spray for residents, some on electric fencing costs and some on promoting programmes that encourage or help residents to manage their bear attractants (fruit trees, garbage etc..)